nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 The following tasks are required to be defined in the `lambda.yml` configuration file.

-If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) configuration this should already be defined for you.
+If you're using a deployment based on the [example deployment](https://github.com/nasa/cumulus/tree/master/example) configuration these should already be defined for you.

 ###### CnmResponse